Got an interview! (summer round 2+2) Anybody know what % of applicants get an interview for 2+2?

 If you want a mock HBS interview, send me an email to email@example.com

 , telling me when your interview is, what time zone you are in, what days and times are good for you, and attaching a resume.
-I will reply back w. dates and times, etc. Then you send me a pdf of your application.
+I will reply back w. dates and times, etc. Then you send me a pdf of your HBS application and we set up a time for the interview.
 Mock interviews take about 60-70 minutes.
-The price is $400.00 dollars USD.
+The price is $350.00 dollars USD.
 You pay me when we speak and do the interview.

 Some quick testimonials here, others are at the link below

 Sandy was great help in prepping me for my interview at HBS.
 I decided to use Sandy's services after a ding (w/ interview) from Sloan ... and knew that I didn't want to make the same mistakes.
 Sandy and I discussed what I did wrong in my Sloan interview, and then he coached me through common questions in the HBS interview.

 It was a fairly interactive process.
 After I answered each question, he gave his reaction on what was working and what wasn't.
 He was professional, but didn't pull any punches ... and it was exactly that kind of critical feedback that I needed!
 By the end of the session, I felt I had learned some concrete tips for how to crystallize my story, and I knew what I needed to think about / work on as my interview approached.

 Additionally, Sandy sent me an extensive list of commonly asked questions in HBS interviews.
 This was EXTREMELY helpful in my prep.
 When my actual interview happened, there were no curveballs, as I felt prepared to answer each question that my interviewer asked.